asifnotes/Sectionview/README.md

 ---

-**Note:** If you have any confusion, please check the main offered courses file.
+**Note:** If you have any confusion, please check the main offered courses file.You can't add a reserved section course.